-UK average footprint
+UK average greenhouse gas emissions

 This is about double the world average.